misteral/tr-tally/README.md

 ### 2.1 Vision Statement

-To empower individuals in their journey toward better habits and wellness by providing an intuitive, data-driven platform that makes tracking progress engaging and insightful.
+To empower individuals managing health symptoms and chronic conditions by providing an intuitive, data-driven platform that helps identify patterns, track progress, and support informed healthcare decisions.

 ### 2.2 Target Audience